Contingencyplana/storybook_archipelago/tier_1_minigame_node_structure.md

 ## 🔁 Left/Right Logic Layer

-This layer handles the branching logic that governs the player's traversal through the game world.
-Every minigame node responds to **Left (L)** and **Right (R)** input, and this layer defines what happens when each is selected.

-These files represent the **core gameplay decision points** — the functional skeleton behind story presentation and narrative camouflage.

----

-- `leftmain.py` – 🔁
-  Defines the logic executed when the player presses **L**.
-This may trigger state changes, route to a new node, apply a narrative transformation, or invoke camouflage overlays. `leftmain.py` should always coordinate with orchestration and camouflage layers where appropriate.

-- `lefttest.py` – ✅
-  Validates the behavior of `leftmain.py`.
-This includes path correctness, state mutations, failover routes, and any side effects that may be triggered by L-input.
-Tests should confirm that the output matches narrative and structural expectations across recursion levels.

----

-The Left/Right logic files are where decision meets recursion.
-They must be testable, introspectable, and recursively modular.

-If pressing L leads to confusion, contradiction, or silence — revisit this layer.

----

-## 🔁 Left/Right Logic Layer

 This layer governs the **primary traversal logic** for each minigame node.
 It defines what happens when the player presses **Left (L)** or **Right (R)** — the foundational inputs of the entire Archipelago experience.